 Staggered Board.
 Pursuant to our Articles of Incorporation our directors are divided into three classes, designated Class I, Class II and Class III.
-Class I shall consists of two independent directors, Class II shall consist of two directors that were appointed as directors to Actinium Corporation by the holders of the former Series E preferred stock holders of Actinium Corporation, and Class IIII shall consist of the chief executive officer.
+Class I shall consists of two independent directors, Class II shall consist of two directors that were appointed as directors to Actinium Corporation by the holders of the former Series E preferred stock holders of Actinium Corporation, and Class III shall consist of the chief executive officer.
 Each director shall serve a term ending on the date of the third annual meeting of shareholders following the annual meeting at which the director was elected.
 Notwithstanding the foregoing, each director shall serve until his successor is duly elected and qualified, or until his or her retirement, death, resignation or removal.
-In order to implement a staggered board of directors, Class I shall serve a six month term from the date of incorporation; Class II shall serve a 18 month term from the date of incorporation; and Class II shall serve a 30 month term from the date of incorporation.
+In order to implement a staggered board of directors, Class I shall serve a six month term from the date of incorporation.
 Directors elected at each annual meeting commencing in 2013 shall be elected for a three year term as specified above.